 18Let no man deceive himself.
 If any man among you thinks that he is wise in this age, he must become foolish, so that he may become wise.
 19For the wisdom of this world is foolishness before God.
 For it is written, "He is the one who catches the wise in their craftiness"; 20and again, "The Lord knows the reasonings of the wise, that they are useless."
 21So then let no one boast in men.
 For all things belong to you, 22whether Paul or Apollos or Cephas or the world or life or death or things present or things to come; all things belong to you, 23and you belong to Christ; and Christ belongs to God.

 The problem in Corinth was that they had an improper view of wisdom (they saw it as worldly wisdom/philosophy).
-Their style was to debate the value of one philosophy over another.
-They were looking at the gospel as just another philosophy or system and they exalted one teacher against another to form philosophical parties in order to debate.
-Paul tells them that this not only created conflict (and the symptoms of stress that accompany conflict), but it also demonstrated their immaturity as Christians and the danger of them destroying what had been legitimately built by himself and others, and which belonged to all of them equally in Christ!
+The practice at that time was to debate the value of one philosophy over another.
+They were seeing the gospel as simply another philosophy or system and they exalted one teacher over another to form philosophical parties in order to debate.
+Paul tells them that this not only created conflict (and the symptoms of stress that accompany conflict), but it also demonstrated their immaturity as Christians and the danger of them destroying what had been legitimately built by himself and others, and which belonged to each of them equally in Christ!
 No need for conflict in the church, we all equally own our part of the kingdom!

 Conflict Resolution in the Church

 Our conflicts with people in the church may not be philosophically based.
-Maybe somebody forgot to return a book or a brother's child hurt your child or perhaps there is a conflict over how things need to be done or how we feel we ought to be treated, or what we believe about a certain issue, etc. Whatever the conflict, this passage gives us several guidelines on how to go about resolving the conflict and thus reducing the stress that usually come with it.
+Maybe somebody forgot to return a book, or a brother's child hurt your child, or perhaps there is a conflict over how things need to be done, or how we feel we ought to be treated, or what we believe about a certain issue, etc. Whatever the conflict, this passage gives us several guidelines in the resolution of conflict and reducing the stress that usually come with it.
 Remember, the conflict continues to create stress until it's resolved.
 Even if we don't think about it, it continues to produce stressful feelings until it is settled one way or another.